Data-Driven Soft Robot Control via Adiabatic Spectral Submanifolds: Conclusions

 We have shown across different target sizes, speeds, and hard constraints, that aSSM-reduced models provide the best control performance on trunk robots when compared with other available data-driven modeling techniques.
 The reason for this remarkable performance is rooted in the robustness of the adiabatic SSM theory.
 When challenged to account for bounded fast feedback control deviations in closed loop control, the structural stability of aSSMs enabled us to extend our approach to more general control input ranges, thus allowing slow targets to have additional fast bounded variation along their slow time horizon.
 This extension can also be viewed as combining existing theories on temporal SSMs for slow or weak forcing discussed and proved by \citet{haller24_wa}.
 We validate and illustrate this by adding chaotic torque control deviation to a slowly moving double pendulum.
 These extensions for the aSSM theory were used to devise an effective finite-time horizon control strategy in Section \ref{sec:fh_horizon}.

-Our aSSM-reduced MPC scheme (see eq.(\ref{eq:aSSM_mpc})) and aSSM learning methodology can also incorporate practical constraints, such as dealing with limited observations, quick model run times, model applicability for a user-defined MPC horizon and generalizability to all possible tracks.
+Our aSSM-reduced MPC scheme (see eq.(\ref{eq:aSSM_mpc})) and aSSM learning methodology can also incorporate practical constraints, such as dealing with limited observations, quick model run times, model applicability for a user-defined MPC horizon, and generalizability to all possible tracks.
 The aSSM-reduced MPC scheme enhances the earlier SSM-based MPC scheme used for control of soft robots (see \citet{alora23b}, \citet{alora23} and \citet{alora24}).
 Staying true to these practical constraints, we learn $4$D, $5$D or $6$D aSSM-reduced MPC schemes for a finite-element model describing a soft trunk and a Cosserat rod model of a soft elastic arm from just tip positional data.
-We further evaluate the performance of these schemes systematically on previously unseen inputs across operational ranges not encountered during training.
+We further systematically evaluate the performance of these schemes on previously unseen inputs across operational ranges not encountered during training.
 Our analysis shows that a $4$D aSSM-reduced model can track general planar targets and a $5$D or $6$D aSSM-reduced model generalizes well to any user-defined target in the full workspace.
 We emphasize the low-dimensionality of our reduced-order models, in contrast to models yielded by linear reduced-order modeling methods.

-Our future objective is to transfer this learning methodology effectively to hardware experiments on soft robots.
+Our future objective is to effectively transfer this learning methodology to hardware experiments on soft robots.
 Our current learning methodology relies on detailed training data collection about each static SSM.
 We seek to automate this aspect for real-life experiments by using autonomous training data from random step control input responses.
 Eventually, we plan to perform aSSM identification from that dataset directly.
 We also expect challenges in the control calibration procedure and expect to learn possibly linear or nonlinear control actions as well.
+We also anticipate further hardware-related noise and latency effects from camera feedback that will influence the currently reported closed-loop performance.
+For the former, within our simulation setups, we have demonstrated the robustness of aSSM methods to noise.